-The AAP has been advocating that Congress to promote children's mental health by adopting policies that will develop a robust workforce of child and adolescent mental health specialists, facilitate the ability of primary care pediatricians to provide early identification and treatment for children with mental health disorders, and improve school-based mental health services and supports.
+The AAP has been advocating tfor Congress to promote children's mental health by adopting policies that will develop a robust workforce of child and adolescent mental health specialists, facilitate the ability of primary care pediatricians to provide early identification and treatment for children with mental health disorders, and improve school-based mental health services and supports.
+In anticipation of congressional consideration of mental health reform, the AAP helped co-found a DC-based coalition called the Child and Adolescent Mental Health Coalition.
+Members of the coalition include provider groups, patient advocacy organizations, and organizations representing state mental health directors and counties.
+The Coalition sent a letter to congressional leaders offering recommendations for comprehensive mental health legislation.

 The AAP approaches mental health as a component of overall health, and has long-standing support for federal mental health parity, the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act (MHPAEA).
 In April 2015, the Centers for Medicare and Medicaid Services (CMS) published a proposed rule outlining the application of MHPAEA to Medicaid managed care organizations (MCOs), Medicaid alternative benefit plans (ABPs), and the Children's Health Insurance Program (CHIP).
-AAP has submitted comments on the proposed rule and will continue to ensure that children have access to robust mental and behavioral health benefits.
+AAP submitted comments on the proposed rule.
+In March of 2016 CMS finalized the MHPAEA rule; AAP is continually monitoring implementation of MHPAEA in the public and private insurance markets and will continue advocating to ensure that children have access to robust mental and behavioral health benefits.

 The AAP Department of Federal Affairs has been working to promote care and payment models that better integrate behavioral health in the pediatric primary care setting.
 One such approach is through support for statewide child psychiatry access programs.
 These innovative programs such as the Massachusetts Child Psychiatry Access Project and the Behavioral Health Integration in Pediatric Primary Care in Maryland program, support pediatricians' efforts to assess and manage mental health needs of children from infancy through adolescence through phone consultation, continuing education and resource and referrals.
-Senators Bill Cassidy (R-La.) and Chris Murphy (D-Conn.) included a provision in their expansive mental health legislation, the Mental Health Reform Act of 2015 (S. 1945), that provides a federal grant program to support the creation and expansion of statewide child psychiatry access programs.
-AAP is working on a companion proposal in the House of Representatives.
+Legislation introduced by Rep. Dave Loebsack (see Children's Access to mental Health Services Act below) would provide an enhanced Medicaid administrative funding match to support states who want to create or expand access to this model.

 Mental Health Legislation: Where AAP Stands